Back To TOP

 Dermatitis in Dogs | Symptoms and Treatment

-All of these can lead to irritation, which then causes your dog to scratch, bite, and lick the affected area, leading to further irritation and the development of a hot spot.
+All of these issues can lead to skin irritation, prompting your dog to scratch, bite, or lick the affected area—further worsening the irritation and leading to the development of hot spots.

 Hot Spot Treatment for Dogs